 Psychology is the study of human behavior.
-The courses in this department fall into two groups: (1) General cultural courses suitable for all students who wish to develop understanding and skill in human relations and including 310, 325, 605, 615, 635, 645, 655, 765, and 770; (2) Professional courses which include most of the remainder.
-These provide professional preparation for work in such fields as business and industrial personnel, student personnel and counseling, and clinical services, and prepare for advanced graduate study.
+The courses in this department fall into two groups: (1) General cultural courses suitable for all students who wish to develop understanding and skill in human relations and including 310, 325, 605, 615, 635, 638, 645, 655, 684, 700, 765, and 770; (2) pre-professional courses which include most of the remainder.
+These provide professional preparation for work in such fields as business and industrial personnel, student personnel and counseling, applied social psychology, and clinical services, and prepare for advanced graduate study.
 They are useful as supplemental courses for students in agricultural and business administration, child welfare, education, engineering, and sociology in particular.

-The minor in psychology is intended for students who want courses in psychology for general education or as a supplement to some field of specialization.
-It includes course 310 and 12 additional semester hours of psychology.
+The minor in psychology is intended for students who want courses in psychology for general education or as a suplement to some field of specialization.
+It includes course 310 and 12 additional semester hours of

-Work for the major should be planned in co-operation with a member of the full-time psychology staff and be approved by the head of the department.
+Work for the major should be planned in cooperation with a member of the full-time psychology staff and be approved by the head of the department.
 Mimeographed copies of suggested major sequences may be obtained from the psychology staff.

 - 100. Educational Psychology I: Pupil Development.
 (See Educ.
 100.) - 105.
 Educational Psychology II: Learning.
 (See Educ.
 105.) - 310.
 General Psychology.
 3 semester hours.
 Each semester and summer.
-The study of human behavior: Methods, findings, principles. - 325.
+The study of human behavior: methods, findings, principles. - 325.
 General Applied Psychology.
 2 semester hours.
-Second semester and summer.
+Each semester and summer.